The Canmore Nordic Ski Club has several coaches and volunteers to keep our programs running smoothly. Here’s a profile of staff coaches:

 While upgrading her coaching certifications, Rachel earned a Bachelor of Physical Education in 2013 and Bachelor of Education in 2015 from the University of Manitoba.
 Over the summer of 2015 she completed an apprenticeship with the National Biathlon Team and also works as an assistant coach for the Biathlon Alberta Training Centre.

-Train to Train Lead Coach and LC/R.A.D.
+Train to Train Coach & LC/R.A.D.
 Strength Coach

 Contrary to the great Aussie stereotype, coach Allison grew up skiing and yes, it does snow in Australia!!
 She was lucky enough to live in Mt Beauty, near the ski resort of Falls Creek in Victoria.
 “Throughout my schooling I was involved in a lot of different sports from swimming, diving, softball, basketball, netball, middle distance and cross country running but there is something about XC skiing that just stuck, I love it!
 Being outdoors in the fresh air, amongst nature, you determine your speed and where you want to go.
 What could be better?!”